catppuccin/catppuccin/README.md

 ### 🧠 Design Philosophy

-- **Colorful is better than colorless**: the colorfulness of something contributes to the distinction amongst the parts of that _something_, making it marginally easier to understand how things are structured.
+- **Colorful is better than colorless**: the colorfulness of something contributes to the distinction among the parts of that _something_, making it marginally easier to understand how things are structured.
 - **There should be balance**: not too dull, not too bright.
 Suitability under various light conditions is a must.
 - **Harmony is superior to dissonance**: vivacious colors must complement each other.